pandeymehak217-lab/Bharat_Digital_Project/README.md

 | `rain_clean.csv` | Annual rainfall data by State and Year |

 How to Run
-Run:
 streamlit run app.py

 A browser will open.
 You can type questions like:
 "Compare rainfall and top crop"
 "Which district has highest and lowest production" "Analyze production trend"